lertsoft/curatedby/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=28ADE7&center=true&lines=Modern+Template;Production+ready;Built+your+next+project)](https://git.io/typing-svg)

- This website was created with the purpose of better organizing all my saved places on google maps, and so that I can more easily find the places that i want to go or have been.
+ This website was created with the purpose of better organizing all my saved places on google maps, and so that I can more easily find the places that I want to go or have been.

  ### Pages